 Students must have a cumulative grade point average of 2.0 or higher.
 Withdrawal courses (W) are not included in the GPA calculation.
 Incomplete (I) courses will be calculated as an 'F' grade until the final grade has been submitted.
 See the "Appeal Process" below for instructions when an incomplete course has been completed.
-An 'F' grade in a pass/fail course will be included in the GPA calculation.
 Developmental courses and all repeated instances of a course will be included in the GPA calculation, regardless of whether or not the class was academically "forgiven".

 Students who do not meet the cumulative 2.0 GPA will be placed on "Warning" status for their next semester of attendance.
 Students will be eligible to receive financial aid while on "Warning" status.
-If students fail to meet the cumulative 2.0 GPA standard at the end of this semester of warning, they will be placed on "Suspend" status.
+If the student fails to meet the cumulative 2.0 GPA standard at the end of this semester of warning, they will be placed on "Suspend" status.
 While suspended, students cannot receive federal or state financial aid, including: grants, student loans and military benefits.